 > 96% confidence that True CE90 < 4.1 m

 > 96% confidence that True CE90 < 3.9 m

 > 96% confidence that True LE90 < 6.3 m

-• April 26, 2015: In response to the devastating 7.8 magnitude earthquake that struck central Nepal on April 25, DigitalGlobe has made high resolution satellite imagery of the affected areas freely available online to all groups involved in the response and recovery effort.
-This imagery can be accessed via http://services.digitalglobe.com User name: nepal; Password: forcrisis.
-37)
+• April 26, 2015: In response to the devastating 7.8 magnitude earthquake that struck central Nepal on April 25, DigitalGlobe made high resolution satellite imagery of the affected areas freely available online to all groups involved in the response and recovery effort.

-• March 3, 2015: Last week DigitalGlobe announced that they are now selling the new 30 cm imagery to customers.
-Until recently it was actually illegal for US companies to sell satellite imagery at this resolution.
-As we have noted in the past, aerial imagery is typically of similar or better resolution and is not subject to that restriction, but for global coverage and bulk image capturing satellites work out much more cost effective.
+• March 3, 2015: DigitalGlobe announced that they would be selling the new 30 cm imagery to customers.
+Until then it was illegal for US companies to sell satellite imagery at that resolution.
+Aerial imagery is typically of similar or higher resolution and is not subject to that restriction, but for global coverage and bulk image capturing satellites appear more cost effective.
 39)

 - In September 2010, Exelis was selected to build the imaging system, which will include a sensor subsystem and an optical telescope unit, for DigitalGlobe's WorldView-3 spacecraft.